-Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
+Interest rate risk refers to the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.

 Short-term bonds held by the Company are invested at fixed interest rates and/or mature in the short term.
 Long-term bonds are also instruments that bear interest at fixed rates.
-The risk that the Company will realize a loss as a result of a decline in the fair value of its bonds is limited because these investments, although they are classified as available for sale, are generally held until close to maturity.
+The risk that the Company will realize a loss as a result of a decline in the fair value of its bonds is limited because these investments, although they are classified as fair value through OCI, are generally held until close to maturity.
 The unrealized gains or losses on bonds are recorded in accumulated other comprehensive income (loss).

-Based on the value of the Company's short- and long-term bonds as at November 30, 2021, an assumed 0.5% decrease in market interest rates would have increased the fair value of these bonds and the accumulated other comprehensive income (loss) by approximately \$141 (2020 - nil); an assumed increase in market interest rates of 0.5% would have an equal but opposite effect, assuming that all other variables remained constant.
+Based on the value of the Company's short- and long-term bonds as at November 30, 2022, an assumed 0.5% decrease in market interest rates would have increased the fair value of these bonds and the accumulated other comprehensive income (loss) by approximately \$79 (2021 - \$141); an assumed increase in market interest rates of 0.5% would have an equal but opposite effect, assuming that all other variables remained constant.